All Episodes

 Evil gets ostracized.

-And why are there so goddamn many of them?
+Then why are they there still evildoers and why are there so goddamn many of them?

-And evil has efficiency to it.
+You've got a problem and evil has efficiency to it.

-All right, let's get to another caller missing in action, aka Mia.
+All right, let's get to another caller, missing in action, aka Mia.

 Voices onto your mind.